 In May 2009, the FASB issued SFAS No. 165, "Subsequent Events."
 SFAS No. 165 establishes general standards of accounting for and disclosure of events that occur after the balance sheet date but before financial statements are issued.
-SFAS No. 165 is effective for reporting periods ending after June 15, 2009, or in the third quarter of fiscal 2009 for HEICO.
-The Company is currently in the process of evaluating the effect the adoption of SFAS No. 165 will have on its financial statements and will make the required additional disclosures in reporting periods in which subsequent events occur.
+SFAS No. 165 requires the disclosure of the date through which an entity has evaluated subsequent events, which is through the date the financial statements are issued for a public entity such as HEICO.
+The Company adopted SFAS No. 165 effective in the third quarter of fiscal 2009.
+The adoption of SFAS No. 165 did not have a material effect on the Company's results of operations, financial position or cash flows.